Bosnian War: Beginning of the Yugoslav Wars

 On 19 September 1991, the JNA moved extra troops to the area around the city of Mostar.
 This was protested by the local government.
 On 20 September 1991, the JNA transferred troops to the front at Vukovar via the Višegrad region of northeastern Bosnia.
 In response, local Croats and Bosniaks set up barricades and machine-gun posts.
 They halted a column of 60 JNA tanks, but were dispersed by force the following day.
 More than 1,000 people had to flee the area.
 This action, nearly seven months before the start of the Bosnian War, caused the first casualties of the Yugoslav Wars in Bosnia.
 In the first days of October, the JNA attacked and leveled the Croat village of Ravno in eastern Herzegovina, on their way to attack Dubrovnik in southern Croatia.

 On 6 October 1991, Bosnian president Alija Izetbegović gave a televised proclamation of neutrality, it included the statement "it is not our war".
 Izetbegović made a statement before the Bosnian parliament on 14 October with regard to the JNA: "Do not do anything against the Army. (...) the presence of the Army is a stabilizing factor to us, and we need that Army...
 Until now, we did not have problems with the Army, and we will not have problems later."
 Izetbegović had a testy exchange with Bosnian Serb leader Radovan Karadžić in parliament on that day.
 After Karadžić wagered that the Bosnian Muslims could not defend themselves if a state of war developed, Izetbegović observed that he found Karadžić's manner and speech offensive and it explained why the Bosniaks felt unwelcome, that his tone might explain why the others federated by Yugoslavia felt repelled, and that the threats of Karadžić were unworthy of the Serbian people.

-Throughout 1990, the RAM Plan was developed by SDB and a group of selected Serb officers of the Yugoslav People's Army (JNA) with the purpose of organizing Serbs outside Serbia, consolidating control of the fledgling SDS parties and the positioning of arms and ammunition.
-The plan was meant to prepare the framework for a third Yugoslavia in which all Serbs with their territories would live together in the same state.

-Journalist Giuseppe Zaccaria summarised a meeting of Serb army officers in Belgrade in 1992, reporting they had adopted an explicit policy to target women and children as the vulnerable portion of the Muslim social structure.
-According to some sources, the RAM plan was crafted in the 1980s.
-Its existence was leaked by Ante Marković, the Prime Minister of Yugoslavia, an ethnic Croat from Bosnia and Herzegovina.
-The existence and possible implementation of it alarmed the Bosnian government.